UCB-stat-159-f25/site/index.md

 There will not be a midterm or final exam, but there will be a videorecorded final presentation of group work.

 _Note:_ This course is inspired by, and based on, previous editions taught by myself as well as Professor Philip Stark, from UC Berkeley's Statistics Department.
+Much of the content and structure of the course was developed by [Facu Sapienza](https://statistics.berkeley.edu/people/facu-sapienza).

 **Course Objectives:** At the completion of this course, students will: